Vacant office space is common today as the property market adjusts to the different rental levels and incentives

 - Connect with the local property investors owning the key properties in the local area.
 They will have a need for assistance from time to time with their leases or tenancies.

 - Identify the lease expiry dates with all local businesses and tenants.
-At the time of lease expiry or in the 12 months leading up to it there are likely to need assistance and local property knowledge.
+At the time of lease expiry or in the 12 months leading up to it they are likely to need assistance and local property knowledge.

-- Monitor the changes to local property zoning and demographics in case any changes thereto will have a flow through affect to the tenancies and businesses locally.
+- Monitor the changes to local property zoning and demographics in case any changes thereto will have a flow-through effect on the tenancies and businesses locally.

 - Look into any changes to local transport corridors such as highways and road configurations and that will impact tenants and businesses with access to their marketplaces and customers.

-- If your market is positioned around key industries such as mining, then take the time to assess the trends of that industry.
+- If your market is positioned around key industries such as mining, timber, manufacturing, or construction, then take the time to assess the trends of that industry.